BlockchainCommons/Research/papers/bcr-0008-eckey.md

 For the `secp256k1` curve, the `data` field MUST contain exactly 32 bytes for a private key, or 64 bytes for an uncompressed public key, or 33 bytes (including the 1-byte prefix) for a compressed public key.

-The `curve` and `is-public` fields allow a decoder to determine the nature of the key and whether it is supported by the encoder, without having to parse the contents of the `data` field.
+The `curve` and `is-private` fields allow a decoder to determine the nature of the key and whether it is supported by the encoder, without having to parse the contents of the `data` field.

 ### CDDL